7 Ways to Promote and Market your Business

 Nothing works wonders than offering customers old (and new) a special deal or offer to increase footfall and sales.
 There is no business on this planet that wouldn't benefit by running promotions.

-Customers are in tune with special offers, promotions and the 'odd' bargain - it's in our DNA, so never discount (excuse the pun) working hard with your suppliers or partners to offer something enticing.
+Customers are in tune with special offers, promotions and the 'odd' bargain - it's in our DNA, so never discount (excuse the pun) working hard with your suppliers or partners to offer something enticing - It works!

 5. Create events around themes